 1. MEng Thesis

 This is important for ProQuest selections and for speeding up thesis processing for the MIT Libraries.
 For EECS MEng theses.
 Make sure to include your SB degree information (see the title page example ), even if you're getting SB and MEng concurrently.
-Include double major, if applicable.
-The degree is "Master of Engineering in Electrical ...
+Include double major, if applicable (e.g. "S.B.
+Computer Science and Engineering and ...

 2. MEng program